Quantitative Methods for Innovation Research

 Students will be able to evaluate the use of methods and the main data sources relevant for innovation research.

 Students will be able to develop new knowledge and new theories on innovation using quantitative methods.

-Students will be able to conduct innovation research at a basic level using quantitative methods, including factor analysis, regression and correlation analysis, and social network analysis.
+Students will be able to conduct innovation research at a basic level using quantitative methods, including factor analysis, cross-sectional and panel regressions as well as social network analysis.

-Students will be able to formulate new research questions and conduct innovation research using quantitative methods.
+Students will be able to formulate new research questions and conduct novel research using quantitative methods.

 Students will be able to handle the statistical software R.

 Students will be able to assess when and how to use quantitative research methods.

 Students will be able to discuss academic analyses in the field at a basic level.